devsecops/defcon-workshop/section-1/README.md

 Reference: [link](http://www.golangbootcamp.com/book/get_setup)

-### Linux (Ubuntu 16.04.2 LTS)
+### Host OS - can be anything.
+Guest OS - Linux (Ubuntu Desktop 16.04.2 LTS) on VMWare Fusion.
+2nd recommended option.
+Tested as well!

 Download a pre-built OVF image from [link](https://drive.google.com/drive/folders/0Bx0v3qBphpBcVXlvdDdyNFNWTkU?usp=sharing) and type `gcloud init`.
 Authenticate yourself.
 Choose your project and the set the region to `us-west1` and zone to `us-west1-a`.
 After importing the OVF file, shut down the VM and ensure `Enable Hypervisor applications` option is checked as shown below:

 ![hyper.png](imgs/hyper.png)

+Start the VM again.

-If you would rather manually go over the installation, please follow the steps below.
-These instructions will work on a bare metal Ubuntu 16.04.2 LTS.
+Instead of using a pre-built VM, if you would rather manually go over the installation steps to have a better understanding of all the software/packages being installed, please start with a fresh install of Ubuntu Desktop 16.04 in VMWare Fusion.
+Then, follow the steps below:

 1.  **Install Git**
     * `sudo apt install -y git` and then `git clone https://github.com/devsecops/defcon-workshop.git`